 Who knew Rihanna is into witch hazel in her skincare line?
 It is two in one; a toner and a serum.
 It hydrates and evens out skin tone thanks to the presence of Niacinamide, cherry and cactus flowers.

 Who said you cannot use witch hazel for dry skin?
 Belif witch hazel is specially made with hydrating yet soothing for dry and dehydrated skin.
-It is not your typical cleansing toner, it is hydrating toner.
+It is not your typical cleansing toner, it is a hydrating toner.

 So if you have dry skin and want to use a toner with witch hazel, choose this!
 It works like magic.

 The classic witch hazel toner.
 I am sure you must have heard about this popular toner.
-It is simple yet effective, it leaves your skin soft and well hydrated.
+It is simple yet effective, it leaves your skin soft and well-hydrated.

 If you are scared of using toners, start with this one.